vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

                 {/*
                     - we use an iframe with a special URL constructed from the dashboard data (the "?mode=edit" will make sure the KPI Dashboards will open directly in edit mode)
-                    - we make sure if fills the whole parent container by setting the size to 100% */}
+                    - we make sure it fills the whole parent container by setting the size to 100% */}
                 <iframe
                     src={`${backendUrl}/dashboards/embedded/#/project/${workspace}/dashboard/${dashboardId}?mode=edit`}